List of Spider-Man: The Animated Series characters: Venom

 Soon, Brock would become bonded to an alien symbiote that was once attached to Spider-Man.
 The symbiote's original origin from the comics is altered.
 In this series, the alien was inadvertently brought back by John Jameson from his Moon-based space exploration.
 During their return, the astronauts are assaulted by the symbiote and crash their ship in the center of New York where Spider-Man arrives to help, inadvertently collecting the symbiote on his costume when he leaves.
 Brock, seeking revenge, follows Spider-Man to a church tower.
 Realizing that the symbiote costume's benefits are outweighed by the negative emotions it is creating, Spider-Man uses the sound of bells in the church tower to force it to leave his body, where it bonds with Brock below.

-Upon merging with the symbiote, Brock gains the knowledge of Peter Parker as Spider-Man as well as many of his abilities and declares that "From now on we're poison to you Spider-Man, that's why we call ourselves Venom."
+Upon merging with the symbiote, Brock gains the knowledge of Spider-Man's secret identity as well as many of his abilities and declares that "from now on we're poison to you Spider-Man, that's why we call ourselves Venom".
 He also reveals to Spider-Man that he has vast knowledge of the universe but the symbiote's main goal is to survive.
-He seemingly has an advantage over Spider-Man during their conflict but, Brock's plan to exact revenge on Spider-Man comes to a halt when he is separated from the symbiote by Spider-Man, and taken to prison.
-Yet he would later be reunited with both his symbiote and Spider-Man.
+He seemingly has an advantage over Spider-Man during their conflict but Brock's plan to exact revenge on Spider-Man comes to a halt when he is separated from the symbiote by Spider-Man, and taken to prison.
+Despite this he would later be reunited with both his symbiote and Spider-Man.

 As a series adaptation of the original comic book stories, Venom's activities in the show are drastically different from the original written material.
 Despite the fact that he is a popular character, Venom was only featured in a handful of episodes (although he appears at the very end of the opening credits for each episode, even in seasons where he is not present).
 Brock's role as an antagonist changes, when he finds himself teaming with Spider-Man.
-In the episode "Carnage," when his symbiote's offspring known as Carnage, tries to take his girlfriend through a portal, Venom tackles Carnage, and he loses his grip on her.
+In the episode "Carnage", when his symbiote's offspring known as Carnage, tries to take his girlfriend through a portal, Venom tackles Carnage, and he loses his grip on her.
 Both Brock and Venom are sucked in, his last words were that he had always loved her.

 In his last appearance, a robotic copy of Venom and Carnage, reappear in "The Haunting of Mary Jane", before being blasted.